Black Vulture

 Black Vulture Image by Bill Moses

-Winter survey data from the Christmas Bird Count (CBC) show increasing 10-year trends continent-wide with the annual percent change in population reported to be an increase of more than 6%.
+Winter survey data from the Christmas Bird Count (CBC) show increasing trends continent-wide with the annual percent change in population reported to be an increase of 5.7%.
 Increasing non-migrant populations are contributing to increases in wintering numbers.
-The Black Vulture is a Species of Least Concern throughout its range, and as obligate scavengers, they perform valuable ecosystem services for humans through carcass disposal and disease prevention.
-Black Vultures are vulnerable to habitat destruction, human disturbance, harassment, and indirect poisoning from lead and other toxins.
-Similar threats have been shown to impact vulture populations all over the world.
+The 10-year relative abundance data from eBird supports this same conclusion, as the abundance of Black Vultures in the United States has increased by 4.3% annually.
+In contrast, relative abundance of vultures in Central and South America has declined.
+The Black Vulture is designated as a Species of Least Concern throughout its range by the IUCN Red List, and as obligate scavengers, they perform valuable ecosystem services for humans through carcass disposal and disease prevention.
+Black Vultures are vulnerable to habitat destruction, human disturbance, harassment, and indirect poisoning from lead and other toxins, which have been shown to impact vulture species all over the world.
+Recent outbreaks of avian influenza have caused widespread loss in Black Vultures in mid-Atlantic states.

 Please cite this page as: